alkem-io/website/content/en/post/2022-05-webbers/index.md

 # **Innovating using nature’s principles: Biomimicry**

-Alkemio joined a ‘Webber’ design session in Utrecht.
+Alkemio recently joined a ‘Webber’ design session in Utrecht.
 My takeaway from participating in the Webbers event: **the need for Alkemio is clear!**

 **Webbers** are professionals from the public sector, universities and the private sector that want to reorganize the energy transition.
 They want to achieve this by collaborating, learning and innovating.
 These Webbers have a strong tendency to connect with others (hence the name, referring to the network of a spider web).
 The Webbers lead multi-disciplinary collaborations, bringing together education, the public sector and the private sector.